-The explicit ("<label>" <pos> <level>, ...) form allows arbitrary tic positions or non-numeric tic labels.
+The explicit ("label" <pos> <level>, ...) form allows arbitrary tic positions or non-numeric tic labels.
 In this form, the tics do not need to be listed in numerical order.
 Each tic has a position, optionally with a label.

-Note that the label is a string enclosed by quotes.
-It may be a constant string, such as "hello", may contain formatting information for converting the position into its label, such as "%3f clients", or may be empty, "".
+The label is a string enclosed by quotes or a string-valued expression.
+It may contain formatting information for converting the position into its label, such as "%3f clients", or it may be the empty string "".
 See set format (p.
-122) for more information.
+130) for more information.
 If no string is given, the default label (numerical) is used.